Airtable/airtable-ruby/README.md

 ### Deleting Records

-Records can be updated using the `update` method on a table:
+Records can be destroyed using the `destroy` method on a table:

 ```ruby
 @table.destroy(record)